mus-format/specification/README.md

     return ErrUnexpectedDTM
 }
 ```
-Moreover, it is highly recommended to use a DTM.
-With it, you will always be
+With this approach, there is only one "version" mark for the entire type,
-prepared for changes in the type structure or the MUS format itself.
+instead of separate "version" marks for each field.

-Thus, the MUS format suggests having only one "version" mark for the entire
+It is highly recommended to use DTM.
+With it, you will always be prepared for
-type, instead of separate "version" marks for each field.
+changes in the type structure or the MUS format itself.

 # Streaming
 MUS format is suitable for streaming, all we need to know for this is the data